wetryingtodorock/getblock-docs/en/rpc-service/dot/json-rpc/dot_childstate_getStorage.md

 ---
-title: dot:childstate_getStorage \[POST\] {disallowed}
+title: dot:childstate_getStorage  {disallowed} - Polkadot
-description: Returns a child storage entry at a specific block state
+description: Example code for the dot:childstate_getStorage  {disallowed} json-rpc method. Сomplete guide on how to use dot:childstate_getStorage  {disallowed} json-rpc in GetBlock.io Web3 documentation.
 ---

 ### Parameters